Dubstep: 2005–2008: Growth

 Much like drum and bass before it, dubstep started to become incorporated into other media.
 In 2007, Benga, Skream, and other dubstep producers provided the soundtrack to much of the second series of Dubplate Drama, which aired on Channel 4 with a soundtrack CD later released on Rinse Recordings.
 A track by Skream also featured in the second series of the teen drama Skins, which also aired on Channel 4 in early 2008.

 In the summer of 2008, Mary Anne Hobbs invited Cyrus, Starkey, Oneman, DJ Chef, Silkie, Quest, Joker, Nomad, Kulture and MC Sgt Pokes to the BBC's Maida Vale studios for a show called Generation Bass.
 The show was the evolution from her seminal BBC Radio 1 Dubstepwarz Show in 2006, and further documented another set of dubstep's producers.

 Silkie and Quest, along with Kromestar and Heny G would all come through the Anti-Social Entertainment crew, with a show on Rinse FM and later Flex FM.

-As the genre has spread to become an international rather than UK-centric scene, it has also seen a number of women making headway into the scene in a variety of ways.
-Alongside Soulja of Ammunition Promotions and Mary Anne Hobbs, an influx of female producers, writers, photographers and DJs all have broken through in the up-til-then male orientated scene.
-With key 12" releases on Hyperdub, Immigrant and Hotflush Recordings, producers Vaccine, Subeena and Ikonika have introduced a palette of new sounds and influences to the genre, such as double-time bass drums, 8-bit video game samples, hand percussion and lushly arranged strings.
+As the genre spread to become an international rather than UK-centric scene, it also saw a number of women making headway into the scene in a variety of ways.
+Alongside Soulja of Ammunition Promotions and Mary Anne Hobbs, an influx of female producers, writers, photographers and DJs all broke through in the up-til-then male orientated scene.
+With key 12" releases on Hyperdub, Immigrant and Hotflush Recordings, producers Vaccine, Subeena and Ikonika introduced a palette of new sounds and influences to the genre, such as double-time bass drums, 8-bit video game samples, hand percussion and lushly arranged strings.
 Mary Anne Hobbs commented that, unlike "Grime and drum 'n' bass raves, the mood at dubstep nights is less aggressive, or more meditative, leading to a larger female attendance at events than with the genre's precursors.
 You see the female-to-male ratio constantly going up – it's got the potential to be 40:60".

 2008: Purple sound

-Purple sound emerged in Bristol in late 2008 out of the splintering dubstep scene and took inspiration from wonky, which it is sometimes considered a part of.
+Purple sound emerged in Bristol in late 2008 out of the splintering dubstep scene.
+The term was coined by British producers Joker, Gemmy, and Guido, who did not intend for it to become its own genre, but rather to describe their own music.
+It took inspiration from wonky, which it is sometimes considered a part of.
 It incorporates synth-funk from the 1980s and G-funk production from the 1990s into dubstep, while also introducing many aspects of grime and 8-bit music.
 Several prominent purple sound artists cite video game music as a large influence.
 Purple sound later led to the development of future bass.